richfitz/remake/doc/reproducible_research.md

 ## Why not make?

 I have used `make` on nontrivial projects (e.g., [how much of the world is woody](https://github.com/richfitz/woody) and [adequacy of models in comparative biology](https://github.com/richfitz/modeladequacy)).
-All my R packages generally have a makefile for controlling the build and running tests (including `maker`!).
+All my R packages generally have a makefile for controlling the build and running tests (including `remake`!).
 While `make` can be used to create reproducible research workflows (e.g. [here](http://www.bioinformaticszen.com/post/decomplected-workflows-makefiles/) and [here](http://kbroman.org/minimal_make/)), it is a challenge.

 ### Platform independence